cchantep/acolyte/readme.md

 ### Scala

-Module `acolyte-scala` provide a Scala DSL to use more friendly Acolyte features.
+Module `jdbc-scala` provide a Scala DSL to use more friendly Acolyte features.

 Using SBT, Acolyte dependency can resolved as following: